 - 7 types of effects for video editing

 - Core ways to add video editor effects to your apps.

 Video editing filters are special effects that visually improve the shot.
 They target the new generation of content makers who can be anyone with a phone camera.
 With filters, unseasoned creators can instantly turn their hastily taken videos into catchy clips with thousands of likes.

 Engagement is the key.
-By a tap, you can enhance the video giving it a cinematic look and feel.
-The video-making process is creative, simplified and automated.
+With a tap, you can enhance the video giving it a cinematic look and feel.
+The video-making process is creative, simplified, and automated.
 And that’s why video editing effects allow developers to spark interest, boost engagement and increase user-generated content exponentially.

 By usage, mobile video filters can be applied for:

 With real-time video capture, the user turns on a filter and starts recording.
 Example: beautification or AR lens.
 With video processing, the user overlays filters onto the recorded video, e.g. change backgrounds in a video.

 - Visual effects

 - Face AR effects